Others will seek vengeance on you,

-In a law enforcement procedural show, when the criminal gets away with murder or a similarly heinous crime, like serial rape (either through skill on his part or mistakes on those of the cops or the lawyers) but gets killed before the end credits roll, usually in a Vigilante Execution
+In a law enforcement procedural show, when the criminal gets away with murder or similarly heinous crime, like serial rape (either through skill on his part or mistakes on those of the cops or the lawyers) but gets killed before the end credits roll, usually in a Vigilante Execution.

 - Light Yagami of Death Note has murdered hundreds, if not thousands, over the course of the series with the titular Artifact of Doom, only to be killed by the very deity that gave him the Death Note by making good on his promise to write Light's name in it.

 - A jerkass cyborg in Ghost in the Shell: Stand Alone Complex who got off a murder charge after turning the court case onto Togusa using excessive force for being 'prejudiced towards cyborgs'.
-The episode ends with a secretary on night shift watching a news report of both the man and his attorney having died in a hit and run car crash, while Boma enters from the car deck, informing her she needs to arrange for a damaged car being deposed.
+The episode ends with a secretary on night shift watching a news report of both the man and his attorney had died in a hit-and-run car crash, while Boma enters from the car deck, informing her she needs to arrange the disposal of a damaged car.

 - Happens commonly in Hell Girl if being dragged to Hell counts as being killed.

 - The Kindaichi Case Files:

 - This is the fate for some of the murderers as their respective cases are ending.

 - Quite a few murder cases happen because the victims in those cases turn out to have killed someone close to said culprit(s) and drove them to Roaring Rampage of Revenge.